Qarik-Group/librdkafka-buildpack/README.md

-# librdkafka buildpack for Cloud Foundry
+# Kafka librdkafka buildpack for Cloud Foundry

 Cloud Foundry applications can blend multiple buildpacks together.
-If your application requires [librdkafka](https://librdkafka.org/), then this buildpack can help you.
+If your application uses Kafka and your Kafka libraries require [librdkafka](https://github.com/edenhill/librdkafka), then this buildpack can help you.

 If you want to learn how to make a "supply"-only buildpack for multi-buildpack support, then this is an example buildpack for you.
 Learn more from Keaty Gross at Cloud Foundry Summit EU 2017 in her [keynote](https://www.youtube.com/watch?v=0DnQNTq8FLw&list=PLhuMOCWn4P9hsn9q-GRTa77gxavTOnHaa&index=59) and [session talk](https://www.youtube.com/watch?v=41wEXS03U78).

 * Admins can [download buildpacks](https://github.com/cloudfoundry-community/librdkafka-buildpack/releases)
 * [Concourse CI](https://ci.starkandwayne.com/teams/main/pipelines/librdkafka-buildpack)
-* Discussions and CI notifications at [#librdkafka channel](https://cloudfoundry.slack.com/messages/C7NLFBQLS/) on https://slack.cloudfoundry.org
+* Discussions and CI notifications at [#bigdata-boshrelease channel](https://cloudfoundry.slack.com/messages/C7NLFBQLS/) on https://slack.cloudfoundry.org

 ## Example